Domains Session Role

 6. operator

 A very high privilege level that allows control of system software.
+Upon review and conclusion of a JDA.

 Roles at level 3 and lower are assigned by the system.
 Level 3 (S, Y, and F class capitation) are normal users.
 Higher permission levels are associated with priced services beyond capitation.
 Roles below level 2 are handled as classes but level 2 is assumed to be all human individuals, potential AKPERSONs.